Click here to view the Trafford Safeguarding Adults Review Protocol Flowchart

 - reflective practice session: the original participants in the case may review identified aspects of the case as part a reflective practice session chaired by the safeguarding lead or other such suitable person.

-The TSSB should be primarily concerned with deciding what type of review process will promote the most effective learning and improvement action to prevent future deaths or serious harm occurring again.
+The TSSP should be primarily concerned with deciding what type of review process will promote the most effective learning and improvement action to prevent future deaths or serious harm occurring again.
 This may be where a case can provide useful insights into the way organisations work together to prevent and reduce abuse and neglect of adults.

 7. Safeguarding Adults Reviews: Good Practice